MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/hybrid-cloud-print/hybrid-cloud-print-deploy-new.md

             - Add **O:BA** as prefix to the result from the command prompt command above before setting the value as the SDDL setting.
 Example: if the string returned by the previous command is "G:DUD:(A;OICI;FA;;;WD)", then SDDL = "O:BAG:DUD:(A;OICI;FA;;;WD)"
         - DiscoveryEndpoint = Log in to Azure portal and then get the string from Enterprise applications > Mopria Discovery Service app > Application proxy > External URL.
 Omit the trailing "/"
         - PrintServerEndpoint = Log in to Azure portal and then get the string from Enterprise applications > Enterprise Cloud Print app > Application proxy > External URL.
 Omit the trailing "/"
-        - AzureClientId = Application ID of the registered Native Web App value
+        - AzureClientId = Application ID of the registered Native app value
         - AzureTenantGuid = Directory ID of your Azure AD tenant
         - DiscoveryResourceId = Application ID URI of the Mopria Discovery Service app